MicrosoftDocs/learn/learn-pr/sqlserver/introduction-sql-server-2022-t-sql-enhancements/includes/4-is-not-distinct-from.md

 - The *UnitPriceDiscount* is distinct from *zero*, or in other words that it has a discount.
 - The subcategory is *Road Bikes*.
-- The Order date was on *July 31, 2013*
+- The Order date was on *July 31, 2013*.
 - The bike was color *Yellow*.
 - The line total is greater than *15,000*.

-Additionally, using the previous definition, you also want to find all the rows where the Discount is 10%.
-Do note that not all orders have a discount so the discount field could be *NULL*.
+Additionally, using the previous definition, you also want to find all the rows where the Discount is 10 percent.
+Not all orders have a discount, so the discount field could be *NULL*.

 Using the `IS [NOT] DISTINCT FROM` predicate, you can quickly and easily write queries to achieve these goals.
 Run the following queries in SQL Server Management Studio (SSMS) to find the desired data: